-Cannabidiol, or CBD as it’s more commonly called, is getting plenty of attention these days.
+Cannabidiol, or CBD, as it’s more commonly called, is getting plenty of attention these days.
 It is being researched extensively and seems to offer a lot of potential in treating everything from chronic pain to PTSD and severe anxiety.
 Is it safe, though?
+According to a report from the World Health Organization, "In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
+To date, there is no evidence of public health related problems associated with the use of pure CBD."

 Considerations When It Comes to CBD Safety